LiangliangNan/Easy3D/ReadMe.md

 ### Key features ###
 * Efficient data structures for representing and managing 3D models (i.e., point clouds and meshes).
 Easy to add/access arbitrary types of per-element properties.
 * High-level encapsulation of OpenGL and GLSL for convenient and efficient rendering (based on modern and faster programmable-shader-style rendering, i.e., no fixed function calls).
 Users do not need to touch the low-level APIs of OpenGL.
-* A bunch of rendering techniques, e.g., ambient occlusion (SSAO), hard shadow (shadow maps), soft shadow (PCSS), eye-dome lighting (for rendering point clouds without normal information), transparency (average color blending, dual depth peeling), and more ...
+* A bunch of rendering techniques, e.g., point/line imposters, ambient occlusion (SSAO), hard shadow (shadow maps), soft shadow (PCSS), eye-dome lighting (for rendering point clouds without normal information), transparency (average color blending, dual depth peeling), and more ...
-* A set of widely used algorithms, e.g., 2D/3D Delaunay triangulation, point cloud normal estimation/re-orientation, [Poisson Surface Reconstruction](http://www.cs.jhu.edu/~misha/MyPapers/ToG13.pdf), [RANSAC](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.481.1514&rep=rep1&type=pdf).
+* A set of widely used algorithms, e.g., point cloud normal estimation/re-orientation, [Poisson Surface Reconstruction](http://www.cs.jhu.edu/~misha/MyPapers/ToG13.pdf), [RANSAC](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.481.1514&rep=rep1&type=pdf).
 * A viewer that can be used directly to visualize 3D scenes in various formats, which can also be easily extended.
 * Step-by-step tutorials to get acquainted with the data structures, rendering techniques, and processing algorithms for 3D modeling and geometry processing.